Sulagna93/CognoRise-InfoTech/README.md

-# CognoRise-InfoTech

 Data Analytics Projects Repository : This repository contains 3 data analytics projects focused on predictive modeling and segmentation :

-These projects are assigned to me as a Data Analytics intern at : https://cognoriseinfotech.com/

 1. 80 CEREALS :  An explained data analysis that uncovers the hidden truths behind your favorite breakfast cereals.